 Do the Windows 11 pros outweigh the cons?
 I’d argue that’s perhaps not the right question to ask.
 Instead, I’d ask you to think about whether you want a portable that provides a streamlined console-like experience first with compatibility caveats, or a system that’ll perform more like your desktop machine.

 I firmly believe the above is something that’ll both shape the evergrowing handheld gaming PC market and keep the Steam Deck relevant as aggressive competitors emerge.
-It might even prompt manufacturers like Asus to consider working with Valve to create their own SteamOS machines, but that’s only if Microsoft doesn’t wire up its own handheld-friendly operating system in the near future.
+It might even prompt manufacturers like Asus to consider working with Valve to create their own SteamOS machines, but that’s only if Microsoft doesn’t wire up its handheld-friendly operating system shortly.

 Asus ROG Ally price